Horizon Cloud Service - next-gen Architecture

 Single Site Scaling

 You can also deploy multiple Horizon Edges into a single site or region.
-Each Horizon Edge requires a separate resource provider.
+Each Horizon Edge requires a separate resource capacity provider.

 Graphical user interface, application